-Finally, after all the modification the charts look like :
+Finally, after all the modifications the charts look like this:

-Since the correlation coefficient is R=-0.79, we have obtained a negative correlated chart.
+Since the correlation coefficient is R=-0.79, we have obtained a negatively correlated chart.
 The linear trendline will grow downwards.

-Since the correlation coefficient is R=0.89, we have obtained a positive correlated chart.
+Since the correlation coefficient is R=0.89, we have obtained a positively correlated chart.
 The linear trendline will grow upwards.